VeNoMouS/cloudscraper/README.md

 [![Build Status](https://travis-ci.com/VeNoMouS/cloudscraper.svg?branch=master)](https://travis-ci.com/VeNoMouS/cloudscraper)
 [![Donate](https://img.shields.io/badge/Donate-Buy%20Me%20A%20Coffee-brightgreen.svg)](https://www.buymeacoffee.com/venomous)

+**Enhanced by Admin - 2025 Edition**

-A simple Python module to bypass Cloudflare's anti-bot page (also known as "I'm Under Attack Mode", or IUAM), implemented with [Requests](https://github.com/kennethreitz/requests).
+A Python module to bypass Cloudflare's anti-bot page (also known as "I'm Under Attack Mode", or IUAM), implemented with [Requests](https://github.com/kennethreitz/requests).
+This enhanced version includes support for Cloudflare v2 challenges, proxy rotation, stealth mode, and more.
 Cloudflare changes their techniques periodically, so I will update this repo frequently.

 This can be useful if you wish to scrape or crawl a website protected with Cloudflare.
 Cloudflare's anti-bot page currently just checks if the client supports Javascript, though they may add additional techniques in the future.